 Therefore, it’s no surprise that their NDH20 headphones are equally impressive.
 These closed-back headphones offer incredible noise isolation, without resorting to gimmicks that some companies like Beats employ.

 When I used these headphones for gaming, I was struck by the incredible depth of the incoming stereo sound.
 The separation is so distinct, it’s almost like listening to spatial audio.
 Even a regular stereo mix has a surround quality to it.

 One reason for this is the neodymium magnets used in their drivers.
 These magnets produce a very authentic sound that remains crisp and clear, without any artificial coloring.

 I've always preferred this type of monitoring, whether it’s speakers or headphones.
 I appreciate sound that is real and present, without feeling hyped.
 The NDH20 headphones deliver this beautifully.

 Another reason they excel in gaming is their extraordinary frequency range of 5 Hz - 30 kHz.
 You get all the sub-bass needed for action games, and the pristine details of the high-end ensure that all vocals come through very clearly.
 It's truly impressive.

 I also found the ear pads extremely comfortable, and suitable for either long gaming or mixing sessions.
 The headphones also come with a balanced Neumann cable for extra resolution.

 Overall, these are exceptional headphones.
 My only complaint is that they are a bit heavy for my liking.
 Even though they are very comfortable, this could potentially cause headaches for someone more sensitive.

 Are Studio Headphones Good for Gaming?

-For gamers, studio headphones can give just as good, if not a better, an experience than gaming headphones.
-They can even improve your gaming.
+For gaming enthusiasts, studio headphones can provide as good, if not better, gaming experience than gaming headphones.
+They might even enhance your gameplay!